justb3a/processwire-newslettersubscription/README.md

 ## Notify admin via email

-* if you want to notify any person via email if a user has subscribed/unsubscribed, check the according checkbox in module settings
+* if you want to notify any person via email if an user has subscribed/unsubscribed, check the according checkbox in module settings
 * as soon as you activated this field, some more fields will appear
 * in these fields you can specify further email messages as well as email receiver and sender